 Treading ever so lightly on the periphery of Panna Tiger Reserve is Sarai at Toria, a peaceful riverside lodge of eight luxurious thatched cottages.
 Its owners, conservationists Dr Raghu Chundawat and Joanna Van Gruisen, are fiercely eco-conscious, and their solar-powered lodge is constructed using local materials and traditional techniques with comfortable luxury at its heart.
 Meals at Sarai are particularly noteworthy.
 Artfully blending local flavours with European influences, every one is served at a different scenic location.

-Sundowners on the shaded wooden cabana in the center of a tranquil paddy field are a highlight of this intimate 12-cottaged Indian safari lodge.
+Sundowners on the shaded wooden cabana in the centre of a tranquil paddy field are a highlight of this intimate 12-cottaged Indian safari lodge.
 Others include spotting rhinos and buffalo nosing along the banks of the Diphlu River and listening to the sounds of the jungle from your private balcony.
 But the real draw of Diphlu River Lodge is its dizzying proximity to the rolling wilds of UNESCO World Heritage Site Kaziranga National Park, famous for having the world’s highest density of Bengal tiger.

 Everything about Katie and Jehan Bhujwala’s sumptuous six-tented Shergarh camp, nested prettily in the dappled shade of rewilded mango, arjun and fig tree woodland, strives quietly towards the softest human touch.
 From its fastidious approach to recycling to its brilliantly informed local guides, who are on hand for regular forays into the nearby Kanha National Park, this is a camp that takes both its hospitality and its responsible tourism very seriously.